maxhbr/LDBcollector/md/Artistic-1.0-Perl.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Do note that the Artistic License is considered non-free by the FSF.
+-   **↑**“Do note that the Artistic License is considered non-free by the FSF.
 They suggest to use the Clarified Artistic License (also called Artistic License 2.0) instead.
-However, the original Artistic License is still considered DFSG-free. (source: [Debian Free Software Guidelines](https://wiki.debian.org/DFSGLicenses "Debian Free Software Guidelines"))
+However, the original Artistic License is still considered DFSG-free.” (source: [Debian Free Software Guidelines](https://wiki.debian.org/DFSGLicenses "Debian Free Software Guidelines"))

--   **↑**Is OSI Approved (source:
+-   **↑**“Is OSI Approved” (source:
     [SPDX](https://spdx.org/licenses/Artistic-1.0-Perl.html "SPDX"))

--   Per SPDX.org, this is the Artistic License 1.0 found on the Perl site, which is different (particularly, clauses 5, 6, 7 and 8) than the Artistic License 1.0 w/clause 8 found on the OSI site. (source:
+-   “Per SPDX.org, this is the Artistic License 1.0 found on the Perl site, which is different (particularly, clauses 5, 6, 7 and 8) than the Artistic License 1.0 w/clause 8 found on the OSI site. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/artistic-perl-1.0.yml "Scancode"))

--   **↓**Rating is: Lead (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))
+-   **↓**“Rating is: Lead” (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

 URLs